jatuhurrra/VLURes/index.md

   🌍 Motivation: A Multilingual, Multimodal World Needs Multilingual, Multimodal AI
 </div>

 Despite recent advances in Vision-Language Models (VLMs), most benchmarks evaluate models in English, with limited regard for non-English languages or rich, real-world contexts.
-This monolingual bias severely limits how we assess AI’s true generalization capabilities—especially for low-resource languages.
+This monolingual bias severely limits how we assess AI’s true generalization capabilities, especially for low-resource languages.

 **VLURes** is designed to change that.
 It rigorously evaluates visual and linguistic understanding across **English, Japanese, Swahili**, and **Urdu**, using diverse tasks, rich prose, and grounded cultural contexts.